Financial-Times/origami/README.md

 It takes three arguments:

-* **Use case list**: a list of colour use cases in order of preference.
+* **Use case list**: a list of color use cases in order of preference.
 The first one that is defined will be returned.
-* **Property list**: a list of all the properties you want the colour applied to (background, border, text).
-They each correspond to `background-colour`, `border-color` and `color`.
+* **Property list**: a list of all the properties you want the color applied to (background, border, text).
+They each correspond to `background-color`, `border-color` and `color`.
 Default is _all_ which includes all three properties.
-* **Text Level**: the opacity (1-100) for the text color derived from the background colour of the use case. _If a text use case exists already, this will have no effect_.
+* **Text Level**: the opacity (1-100) for the text color derived from the background color of the use case. _If a text use case exists already, this will have no effect_.

-In the example above, the background and text colours are set, preferably from the *custom-box* use case, and if either of those properties are not available for that use case, from the *box* use case.
-If the text use case is not set, the function will output a text colour based on either black or white (depending on the brightness of the background) blended with the background colour at the text level specified.
+In the example above, the background and text colors are set, preferably from the *custom-box* use case, and if either of those properties are not available for that use case, from the *box* use case.
+If the text use case is not set, the function will output a text color based on either black or white (depending on the brightness of the background) blended with the background color at the text level specified.

 ### Use case function